CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/social-media.md

 {{% accordion How to use %}}
 ## Implementation

-In addition to the visual guidelines, all phila.gov pages should use open graph meta tags.
-You can change the base image if it is appropriate to do so, like in the case of a blog or news post that contains other images.
-In most cases, however, the default phila.gov open graph image in the above example is sufficient.
+In addition to the visual guidelines, all phila.gov pages should use <a href="http://ogp.me/" class="external">open graph</a> meta tags.

+The four required meta tags are:

+* `og:title`
+* `og:type`
+* `og:image`
+* `og:url`

+If you are using the Standards markup in your site's header, you are only required to change the og:title and og:url.
+You are free to use the phila.gov default image, as shown in the example above.
+You can remove the included og:description if you choose to do so.

+To see how a page on your site will appear when shared on social media, you can use the <a href="https://cards-dev.twitter.com/validator" class="external">Twitter Card validator</a> and the <a href="https://developers.facebook.com/tools/debug/sharing/" class="external">Facebook Sharing Debugger.</a>

 {{% /accordion %}}